-Entries in telephone directories published by telephone companies in respect of subscribers to their telephone services may be listed under the appropriate descriptive heading e.g. medical practitioners, physicians and surgeons.
-Doctors included in the Specialist Register may have their names listed under the appropriate specialty.
+Entries in telephone directories published by telephone companies in respect of subscribers to their telephone services may be listed under the appropriate descriptive heading e.g. medical practitioners, medical practitioners and surgeons.
+Medical practitioners included in the specialist register may have their names listed under the appropriate specialty.

-Telephone directory entries may only carry the following information:-
+Telephone directory entries may only carry the following information:

-- (a) Name of the doctor.
+- (a) name of the medical practitioner;

-- (b) Gender of the doctor.
+- (b) gender of the medical practitioner;

-- (c) Language(s)/dialect(s) spoken.
+- (c) language(s)/ spoken;

-- (d) Name of the practice.
+- (d) name of the practice;

-- (e) Names of partners, assistants or associates in the practice.
+- (e) names of partners, assistants or associates in the practice;

-- (f) Affiliated hospitals.
+- (f) affiliated hospitals;

-- (g) Availability of emergency service and emergency contact telephone number.
+- (g) availability of emergency service and emergency contact telephone number;

-- (h) Quotable qualifications and appointments approved by the Council.
+- (h) quotable qualifications and appointments approved by the Council;

-- (i) Specialist title approved by the Council.
+- (i) specialist title approved by The Bahamas Medical Council:

-- (i) Consultation hours.
+- (i) consultation hours;

-- (k) Telephone, fax, pager numbers and e-mail address.
+- (k) telephone, fax, pager numbers and e-mail address;

-- (1) Address(es) of the practice.
+- (l) address(es) of the practice.